 Our Design Thinking Workshops are not like that.

-Whilst Design Thinking is about creativity, collaboration, finding new perspectives and, at times, being playful – what’s central to Design Thinking Training is learning how to better understand your end-users (e.g. your stakeholders and customers).
+Whilst Design Thinking is about creativity, collaboration, finding new perspectives and, at times, being playful – what’s central to Design Thinking Training is learning how to better understand your end-users (e.g. your customers, patients, fans, employees, clients, suppliers, stakeholders...).
 It’s about learning how to spot the actions, experiences, trends and emotions that influence those who influence your work, and discovering and implementing innovative ways to solve problems and meet their needs.
 In short, it’s about brokering innovative thinking and delivering powerful results.

 At G2 Innovation our training sits in the happy place between theory and practise.
 We explore the basis of Design Thinking using case studies and real-life examples and apply the learning to your unique work challenges using simple, effective and engaging tools.
 We don’t believe in hypothetical challenges, because hypothetical learning is difficult to apply back at the coalface.
 You will leave our workshops with a new outlook on your own organisational and consumer challenges, having made leaps towards resolving them - not a hypothetical problem we made up!